Robert Weiss PhD, LCSW

 You will not hear those suggestions from us.
-We are not fans of the codependency model.
-We feel that it is blaming and shaming toward you, holding you responsible for what happened when your only sin is loving a person who made some mistakes or is suffering from an addiction.
+I am not a fan of the codependency model.
+I feel that it is blaming and shaming toward you, holding you responsible for what happened when your only sin is loving a person who made some mistakes or is suffering from an addiction.
 Codependency would tell you to detach, to leave the addict, to let the addict sink or swim on his or her own.
 Codependency would tell you that you love too much, and it’s hurting both you and the addict.

-We think that’s a load of you-know-what.
-We think it’s not possible to love too much.
-We think it’s crazy to suggest to you that you walk away from a loved one when he or she is struggling and finally trying to do something about it.
+I think that’s a load of you-know-what.
+I think it’s not possible to love too much.
+I think it’s crazy to suggest to you that you walk away from a loved one when he or she is struggling and finally trying to do something about it.

 What Is Prodependence?